-8.1 Last Call
+488 8.1 Last Call

 Last Call represents a final opportunity for issues to be raised against a document.
 The WG Chair announces a Last Call on a document with rough consensus of the working group.
 Last Calls are posted to all members of the PWG via the PWG-ANNOUNCE mailing list.
 A successful Last Call indicates a higher level of maturity during the development of a Standard.
-The Last Call period may vary, based upon the content, complexity, or other circumstances, but must be at least ten full working days.
-A working day is considered to end at 5 PM in New York City, New York, USA.

-All issues raised during Last Call must be answered in one of the following manners:
+The Last Call period may vary, based upon the content, complexity, holidays or other circumstances, but must be at least 16 full working days (minimum 22 calendar days).
+A working day is a normal business day and is considered to end at 10 PM USPST (Los Angeles, CA, USA).
+Every Last Call must conclude at a PWG Plenary meeting with an overview of the draft or standards document and a review of detailed issues and their resolutions.
+All issues raised during Last Call must be either resolved or rejected as follows:

-- Resolved Document updated to reflect the resolution - Resolved No change required in the document - Unresolved Document will be approved as is
+- Resolved Document updated to reflect the resolution - Rejected No change required in the document